 Tart Cards (a book was published in 2003) were, in my opinion, so badly designed that they were in fact actually kind of cool; an artistic genre in their own right.
 I kept a few for fun, not realising they might be worth something one day.
 (When I uncover their hiding spot I will add them to this post.)

-It was very rare for the girls being advertised to actually appear on the card.
-So copyright was an issue, but how were the models ever going to find out!??!
+It was very rare for the girls being advertised to actually appear on the card – often they would cut out photos from magazines and so therefore the copyright was an issue.
+But how were the actual models ever going to find out!??!
 It wasn’t the internet, there was no Tin Eye, nor DRM or digital watermarks.

-Anyway, once the ban took place my clients who progressed from Tart Cards to the internet were used to this kind of design, and really didn’t want to show their faces on their websites.
+Anyway, once the ban took place my clients who progressed from Tart Cards to the internet were not overly worried about their branding and really didn’t want to show their faces on their websites.
 I was always asked to blur faces AND add black bars over their eyes.
 It looked so bad!
 I suggested they disguise their faces somehow with masks or by holding up a fan, or with light and shadows… but they never really caught on.

-Eventually as the times progressed, the girls opting to stay anonymous weren’t really getting many new clients through the door.
-New girls on the scene were becoming more and more liberated about their sex work careers – less shame, more glamour – and their web design styles were becoming slick and shiny, no sleaze at all.
+Eventually as the times progressed, the girls opting to stay anonymous were fading into the background as new girls on the scene were becoming more and more liberated about their sex work careers – less shame, more glamour – and their web design and photography styles were reflecting this status too

-These days I’m mostly working with pro-dommes who – for the most part – are so much more cooler with their status: Out and proud celebrating their Femdom lifestyles.
-Many of whom use Twitter as a platform where they also share their personal day-to-day details, and of course their ‘selfies’!!
+These days I’m mostly working with empowered pro-dommes who take control of their image and who are out and proud celebrating their Femdom lifestyles.
+Many of whom use Twitter as a platform where they also share some of their personal life and of course their ‘selfies’!!

-Sending Big Love to Jane, who owned a flat in Earl’s Court – I still appreciate your guidance and what we learned together about the WWW.
-I hope you are living well and I wish you health, happiness, love and prosperity.
+Sending Big Love to Jane, who owned a flat in Earl’s Court – I still appreciate your guidance and what we learned together in the early days of the WWW.